sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 ------

 .. [#]
-   What’s the difference between treatment and simple contrasts, I hear you ask?
+   What is the difference between treatment and simple contrasts, I hear you ask?
 Well, as a basic example consider a gender main effect, with m = 0 and f = 1.
 The coefficient corresponding to the treatment contrast will measure the difference in mean between females and males, and